itthinx/affiliates/readme.txt

 * Updated the Add-Ons section with Affiliates Import and other free add-ons.
 * Fixed the WooCommerce customer registration integration option is independent from the the user registration integration option.

-The complete historical list of changes by version is in the [changelog.txt](https://github.com/itthinx/affiliates/blob/master/changelog.txt).
+The full changelog is available at [changelog.txt](https://github.com/itthinx/affiliates/blob/master/changelog.txt).

 == Upgrade Notice ==

+= 3.0.1 =
+* For updates from version 3.0.0 this is a minor upgrade, where the WordPress 4.9.4 compatibility has been checked and the minimum PHP version required has been increased to 5.6.0.

 = 3.0.0 =
 * This is a major new release of the plugin, please make sure to back up your site and database